pxbt-dev/AiTradingCharts/README.md

 - 1 day, 1 week, 1 month

 ### Improvements:
--  Development in progress to enrich the dataset with Binance historical data from Feb 2023 onwards to enhance dataset depth and model accuracy.
+-  Development in progress to enrich the dataset with Binance historical data from Feb 2023 onwards to enhance depth and model accuracy.
 -  Migrating the current Charts.js implementation to TradingView's more powerful advanced charting library